 Did Your Loved One Die in a Truck Accident?
 Our Attorneys Offer Compassionate and Effective Representation

 According to commercial motor vehicle statistics from the Department of Transportation, close to 81,000 truck accidents result in injury and death each year.
 No one should have to deal with the wrongful death of a loved one due to a trucking company’s negligence.

 Common causes of truck accidents include:

 You may be wondering about your rights and options for pursuing legal action against the company responsible for the truck accident that caused your loved one’s death.
-An experienced injury attorney can secure compensation for your family’s pain and suffering.
+An experienced DC wrongful death attorney can secure compensation for your family’s pain and suffering.

 Koonz’s Did You Know: The Federal Highway Administration estimates that the average five-axle truck trailer weighs close to 30 tons, some 15 times heavier than the average motor vehicle.